frederic-perez/AmE-dictionary/data/idioms.md

 __strange bedfellows__
 __strangely enough__ Bafflingly; surprisingly; atypically. _Strangely enough, it turned out that we both knew John, but had met him in two different parts of the world._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._
 __strap on the (old) feedbag__ _slang_ To begin eating; to have a meal. _I can’t wait to get to Grandma’s and strap on the old feedbag.
 She always cooks the tastiest food!_
+__strapped for cash__ Without any or very much money at the moment; broke, especially temporarily.
 __straw man__
 __street smart__
 __street urchin__ A poor child who spends most of their time outside, often due to living on the streets.